 2. Anchoring for Reducing Stress

-Normally, a person experiences the problem state (stress) feeling they are at the mercy of whatever has triggered it.
-Anchoring is a technique that effectively teaches a person how to create their own positive triggers for more desirable outcomes.
-While in trance, a person will be guided into a state where they feel relaxed, safe, and at ease.
+Normally, a person experiences the problem state (stress) when at the mercy of whatever has triggered it.
+Anchoring is a technique that effectively teaches a person how to create positive triggers for more desirable outcomes.
+While in a trance, a person will be guided into a state where they feel relaxed, safe, and at ease.

 They will then be instructed to create an “anchor” to those feelings.
 This can be a phrase, a specific place, or a physical gesture such as pressing the thumb and forefinger together.
-Through physical and mental association, they are then able to enter the desired state whenever the chosen anchor is activated in the future.
+They can enter the desired state whenever the chosen anchor is activated through physical and mental association.

 3. Memory Regression for Stress